codewith-swapnil/article-app/replit.md

 ## Overview

 IndiaDaily is a modern article publishing platform designed for the Indian market with multi-language support.
 The application provides a content management system for creating, managing, and displaying articles in multiple Indian languages including English, Hindi, Marathi, and Tamil.
-It features a clean, responsive design optimized for both desktop and mobile devices.
+It features a clean, responsive design optimized for both desktop and mobile devices, modern CSS animations, Google Ads integration, and comprehensive sample data for demonstration.

 ## User Preferences